chandan07cse/Elham/README.md

     }
  }
 ```
-:radio_button: Actually we can seed(:seedling:) in :v: ways.
+:radio_button: Actually we can seed in :v: ways.

    :one: Manual Seeding

    :two: Faker Seeding

 :small_blue_diamond: For Manual Seeding we can write something like this in UserSeeder class
 ```sh
  <?php